No function is continuous only at points in a countable dense subset: The Theorems.

 We have constructed a sequence of nested closed balls $C_n$ with $q_n\notin C_n$.
-The centers of these balls form a Cauchy sequence, as their radii $s_n$ satisfy $s_n<1/2^n$ for $n\geq 1$.
+The centers of these balls form a Cauchy sequence, as their radii $r_n$ satisfy $s_n<1/2^n$ for $n\geq 1$.
 Since the space is complete, the sequence of centers has a limit $z$, which must be in the intersection of the balls.
-Also, $z$ is not in $A$ as $z\neq q_n$ for all $n\in\N$.
-For the final condition, if $x,y\in C_n$, then
+Also, $z$ is not in $A$ as $z\neq q_n$ for all $n\in\mathbb N$.